-Under this federally administered program, public works grants are made to eligible applicants to build or expand facilities needed to attract new industry, encourage business expansion, and generate or retain long-term jobs in the private sector.
-Economic development grants may be used for a wide range of purposes, but frequently have a sewer or water supply element.
-Types of projects funded include industrial parks, and water and wastewater facilities primarily serving industry and commerce.
-According to GAO, from FY1991 through FY2000, EDA provided \$1.1 billion in grants to local communities for drinking water and wastewater projects.15 Federal law requires that units of government retain ownership of EDA-funded projects.
+Types of projects funded include industrial parks, expansion of port and harbor facilities, redevelopment of brownfields, and water and wastewater facilities primarily serving industry and commerce.
+According to GAO, from FY1991 through FY2000, EDA provided \$1.1 billion in grants to local communities for drinking water and wastewater projects.20 Federal law requires that units of government retain ownership of EDA-funded projects.
 Because EDA grants must directly encourage employment generation, these grants generally are not available for rural residential sewer and water supply development.